pathology: biceps tendinitis

 1. Treatment is usually conservative; in mild cases, healing can take place in 5 – 14 days with consistent rest, but can also take weeks to months.

-10. Tenotomy with fixation in the sulcus or suture anchor (tenodesis) for structurally severely damaged tendons
+11. Tenotomy with fixation in the sulcus or suture anchor (tenodesis) for structurally severely damaged tendons, then early functional rehabilitation

 DD